dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 ### Dependency Management Strategy

-The project uses `uv` for dependency management, chosen for its speed and reliability in Docker environments.
-This decision was made after experiencing issues with pip's dependency resolution in multi-stage builds.
+The project uses `uv` for dependency management, chosen for its superior performance in containerized environments and faster builds.
+This decision was made after evaluating pip's limitations in multi-stage Docker builds.

 ## 🚀 Release Process